Split Raster Images for Remote Sensing (GeoTIFF) and GIS

 You can also work with Remote Sensing (GeoTIFF) Satellite images such as Multispectral Images which have more bands or channels.
 All the codes will be the same, but with a small difference.
 Replace the io with the geo module.

-This feature also needs you to install the gdal package with the following command in your python environment.
+This feature also needs you to install the gdal package.
+We provide an optional dependency extra for this:

 conda install -c conda-forge gdal